OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

   cd devenv                        (Takes you to your virtual development environment.) source bin/activate              (Activates your virtual development environment [requires bash]
                                     On Windows: "Scripts\activate.bat")
-  bin/openmdao_docs                (Checks that docs display correctly.
-Optional if no doc changes.) bin/openmdao_test --all          (Runs all openmdao unit tests.
+  openmdao_docs                    (Checks that docs display correctly.
+Optional if no doc changes.) openmdao_test --all              (Runs all openmdao unit tests.
 Once all tests pass, you may merge.) bzr merge lp:openmdao            (Merges from the trunk)

 **- If you have no conflicts,** you can continue.
 Type: